 Yes.
 The Company and members of the Executive Group are parties to certain separate agreements, each of which is known as a "Split Dollar Life Insurance Agreement."
-We sometimes refer to these agreements as "BOLI" agreements.
+These agreements are sometimes referred to as "BOLI" agreements.
 The acronym "BOLI" means "bank owned life insurance."
 Generally, under each BOLI agreement, the Company agrees to apply to a reputable insurance company for an insurance policy on the executive's life.
 The Company is the owner of the insurance policies and pays the insurance premiums for the policies.
-The insured executive is requested to designate his beneficiary upon death.
-A death benefit will be paid to the executive's designated beneficiary, or to his estate, as may be applicable, under the provisions of the BOLI agreement, and a death benefit will also be paid to the Company.
+The insured executive is requested to designate his/her beneficiary upon death.
+A death benefit will be paid to the executive's designated beneficiary, or to his/her estate, as may be applicable, under the provisions of the BOLI agreement, and a death benefit will also be paid to the Company.

-The Company's BOLI agreements with the members of the Executive Group, and the respective death benefit for each such executive's designated beneficiary or estate, include a benefit equal to three times their respective annual compensation as of the date of termination.
-Messrs Beale, Neal, and Peay each have an additional BOLI agreement with a death benefit of \$100,000.
+The Company has entered into BOLI agreements on two occasions, in 2000 and in 2005.
+With respect to the first occasion, the Company's BOLI agreements with Messrs.
+Beale, Neal, Peay, and Wilson, and the respective death benefit for each such executive's designated beneficiary or estate, include a benefit equal to three times each executive's respective annual compensation as of the date of termination.
+With respect to the second occasion, Messrs.
+Beale, Neal, Peay, and Wilson, and Ms. Bentley each have a separate BOLI agreement with a death benefit equal to \$100,000.

-Q. Does the Company have any Split Dollar Life Insurance Agreements with any employees other than the Executive Group?
+Q. Does the Company have any "Split Dollar Life Insurance Agreements" with any employees other than the Executive Group?

 Yes.
-The Company has other "Split Dollar Life Insurance Agreements" with certain other employees.
-Generally, these BOLI agreements are substantially similar to either or both of the BOLI agreements that the Company has with the Executive Group.
+The Company has other "Split Dollar Life Insurance Agreements" with numerous other employees who are not considered to be members of the Executive Group.
+Generally, these BOLI agreements contain provisions that are substantially similar to either or both of the above-described BOLI agreements that the Company has with the Executive Group members.